EdgeCaseBerg/pChat/README.markdown

-    create-user.c -> cgi script to handle POST to create account list-user.c -> cgi script to list users for message selection reply.c -> cgi script to update or create a conversation between users login.c
+    create-user.c -> cgi script to handle POST to create account list-user.c -> cgi script to list users for message selection reply.c -> cgi script to update or create a conversation between users conversations-with-user.c -> cgi script to view a list of conversations with a user history-for-file.c -> cgi script to retrieve history between 2 users for a given day poll.c -> cgi script responsible for polling the server for any chat changes login.c
     register.c